NurulAqilahSaifulBahril/submissions-00-local-notes-postgres-/notes.md

 What you asked the AI, what confused you, what you decided

-**1. Im bilding a local host app.
+1. **Im bilding a local host app.
 Please summarise a simple plan for me and can I be able to execute by wednesday?**

-Day 1 — Database & environment
+`Day 1 — Database & environment

 Install/verify Docker Desktop and run PostgreSQL in Docker (docker compose or equivalent).
 Confirm I can connect from my machine (e.g. port mapped to localhost).
-Create the notes table in Postgres.
+Create the notes table in Postgres.`

 Day 2 — Application